samoyed-health-foundation/website/site/content/databases/q-and-a.md

     > reaction to a drug or
     > product?](http://www.samoyedhealthfoundation.com/databases/dna-bank-q-a#29.)

-30. [Does this DNA collection have anything to do with AKC\'s DNA
+30. [Does this DNA collection have anything to do with AKC's DNA
     > program for frequent sires or CHIC/OFA
     > Bank?](http://www.samoyedhealthfoundation.com/databases/dna-bank-q-a#30.)